tdoda/lake-kivu-ctd-database/README.md

 	**Note** that the filename of level 1, level 2A and level 2B show the date of the profile.

 - **lake_level**: Contains three different sources of lake level measurements for lake Kivu:
--- DAHITI: Offers continuous measurements with about two measurements per month from 2002-08 until 2021-08.
-However theres a gap of measurements from 2010-09 until 2013-04
+1) **DAHITI**: Offers continuous measurements with about two measurements per month from 2002-08 until 2021-08.
+However theres a gap of measurements from 2010-09 until 2013-04.
--- In-situ (SNEL, Bukavu): Has the longest range of measurements starting 1941 until 2022-05.
+2) **In-situ (SNEL, Bukavu)**: Has the longest range of measurements starting 1941 until 2022-05.
 Alos shows highest density of measurements with monthly measurements from 1941 to 2008 and daily measuremnts from 2008 until 2022-05.
 The data is not updated regularly but offers the highest quality at the moment.
--- CGLS: Offers continuous measurements with about one measurement every two months from 1995 until 2022-02.
+3) **CGLS**: Offers continuous measurements with about one measurement every two months from 1995 until 2022-02.
 Updated on a regular base.

-- **meta_data**: A csv.-file with all meta data up to now (21.06.2022).
+- **meta_data**: A csv.-file with all meta data.
+Latest update: 27.06.2022

 ## Quality assurance

 Quality checks include but are not limited to range validation, data type checking and flagging missing data.
+Check